vasyaabr/mailer/README.md

 # Test mailer project

-This is example async mailer.
+This is example of async mailer.
-Projected is implemented as 2 separate tasks, running in parallel.
+Project is implemented as 2 separate tasks, running in parallel.
-First task constantly checking new user emails, second task sending emails.
+First task constantly checking new user emails, second task is sending emails.
 If nothing left, tasks stop but restart every minute using cron.

 PHP 8.2+ required.